Shub1427/Shub1427.github.io/pages/gfx-hal-initials/display-window.md

   T-{`${size - 1}`}: {record.title}
 </H1>

-Vulkan is a very low-level spec, which intends to keep as less overhead of code as it can.
+Vulkan is a very low-level spec that intends to keep as little code overhead as possible.
-`gfx-hal` is a library which closely resembles the Vulkan specs (not entirely though), to provide the developers with clean APIs, that are very similar to Vulkan specs.
+`gfx-hal` is a library that closely resembles - though not entirely - the Vulkan spec.
+It's designed to provide developers with a clean Vulkan-like API.
 Also, `gfx-hal` provides multiple graphics backends to make our code cross-platform compatible.

-> Following is the **Project Setup**, which you can skip and directly
+> The following section is about **Project Setup**,
+> which you can skip and directly
-> go to `Vulkan Instance and Surface` section for getting
+> go to `Vulkan Instance and Surface` section
-> a heads up on Vulkan Instance and Surface.
+> to get a heads-up on Vulkan Instance and Surface.

 ## Project Setup

-Setting up a project is very simple in any Rust codebase.
+Setting up a project in Rust is quite easy.
 We just need to run: <br /> `cargo new {{project_name}}`

-We will be needing some essential modules as our project dependencies, which we will be using across every chapter.
+We need some essential modules as our project dependencies, used across every chapter.

 ### Dependencies and Metadata

-Cool so let's dive into `Cargo.toml` file for our dependencies
+Cool, so let's dive into `Cargo.toml` file for our dependencies

 ```toml
 ...